-The more evolved parts of your brain, where reasoning occurs, might tell you the stove is off and perfectly safe to touch.
-But under stress, if any part of your organism thinks the stove is hot, the warning from the more primitive brain leaps forward to protect you—faster than the speed of thought.
+The parts of your brain where reasoning occurs might tell you the stove is off and perfectly safe to touch.
+But under stress, if any part of your organism thinks the stove is hot, a warning from the survival part of the brain leaps forward to protect you—faster than the speed of thought.

 The Road More Traveled

-Your immediate reaction, that thing that happens in you before you have time to think about, is a samskara, a pattern.
+Your immediate reaction, that thing that happens in you before you have time to think, is a samskara—a pattern.
 When we walk the same route daily, a path forms.
-It quickly becomes the easiest way to travel.
+We tamp down the grass, clear the brush, and create a rut.
+This quickly becomes the easiest way to travel.
 If you leave the well-formed path, you might have to navigate uneven ground or bushwhack.